ronaldoussoren/pyobjc/docs/apinotes/CoreGraphics.rst

 * See :doc:`/api/coregraphics-context-managers` for some extensions
   to the CoreGraphics API.

+* ``CGBitmapContextCreate``: When passing in a data object you must make sure that this object stays alive until the bitmap context is released, and must also make sure that the storage for the data object doesn't change ( the Python binding does not lock the buffer view).

+   In general it is better to pass ``None`` and let framework manage memory for you.

 * ``CGColorConversionInfoCreateFromList``: This function requires a manual wrapper and is not yet supported.